sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 </details>

-2. (mine) souls don't exist because the teleportation is possible
+#### `2.` (mine) souls don't exist because the "atom-per-atom teleportation" is possible

-By this I mean that there is NOTHING in physics that disallows us to:
+By this I mean that there is NOTHING in laws of physics that disallows us to:

 <pre translate=yes>
   a. (in place A) scan a body of a human for "position" and "type" of each atom